Cannibalism in popular culture: Video games

 The Elder Scrolls V: Skyrim, features a quest in which the dragonborn (player) discovers a clan of worshipers of the daedric prince, Namira, who consume the flesh of corpses found in the catacombs underneath Markarth.
 Players can then choose to either partake in the cannibalism, or put an end to it.
 Partaking will involve the player unlocking a ring that allows them to consume any humanoid corpse they find in order to recover some health.

 The Last of Us features a group of cannibalistic survivors who kidnap Ellie during a winter snowstorm.

 The plot of Until Dawn heavily features cannibalism.
-Near the end of the game it is revealed that after Hannah and Beth fell down a ravine and were presumed dead, Hannah actually survived and had to eat her sister's flesh to survive, which awakened the Wendigos the player encounters throughout the game.
+Near the end of the game it is revealed that after Hannah and Beth fell down a ravine and were presumed dead, Hannah actually survived and had to eat her sister's flesh to survive, which awakened the wendigos the player encounters throughout the game.

+The Coffin of Andy and Leyley features several instances of cannibalism, serving as an important representation of the titular characters' moral decay.
+This includes them eating their seemingly deceased neighbour to prevent starvation, and later one or both of them eating their parents' remains.
+An optional scene features an attempt to cook a family of campers over a campfire.
+The game's tagline on Steam is "Cannibalism and codependency!"

+The survival horror game The Forest features strong themes of cannibalism.
+The player can consume the limbs of slain enemies, and the island the player inhabits is infested with hostile cannibal tribes.

 As a means of survival

-Cannibalism historically has been practiced as a last resort by famine sufferers, and popular culture has portrayed true stories of such acts of cannibalism.
-Examples include:
+Cannibalism historically has been practised as a last resort by famine sufferers, and popular culture has portrayed true stories of such acts of cannibalism.

+Inspired by actual events

-The story of the survivors of the Uruguayan Air Force Flight 571 chronicled in Piers Paul Read's book Alive: The Story of the Andes Survivors (1974), in Alive (1993), the book's film adaptation, and in the documentary Stranded: I've Come from a Plane that Crashed in the Mountains (2008).
+One often retold event is the story of the survivors of the Uruguayan Air Force Flight 571, which was chronicled in Piers Paul Read's book Alive: The Story of the Andes Survivors (1974), in Alive (1993), the book's film adaptation, and in the documentary Stranded: I've Come from a Plane that Crashed in the Mountains (2008).
+The story was most recently told in the 2023 film Society of the Snow.
+It also inspired the American TV series Yellowjackets (2021–), in which a group of high school students (mostly members of a girls soccer team) who survive a plane crash in a remote area are driven to cannibalism.

 Similar stories that have provided inspiration for popular culture adaptations are the accounts of Alferd Packer and of the Donner Party (1846–47), both of which involved people who ate human flesh in order to survive snowbound entrapment in the mountains.